Maelstrom8/Malignance/Documentation/FAQ.md

 ## Q: Is the FAQ going to be updated to include frequently asked questions?

-> A: Unlikely because the readme covers most of what I care to explain
+> A: Unlikely because the readme covers generally everything I care to explain